 KIDNEY EDUCATION FOR HEALTH PROFESSIONALS - MEDIA RESOURCES

-All kidney health education media resources here have been reviewed and are recommended for use with Indigenous Australians.
-Please note: these videos may contain images/footage of deceased persons, and/or content of a sensitive nature.
+All kidney health education media resources here have been reviewed and recommended for the education of Indigenous Australians.
+Please note: videos may contain images/footage of deceased persons, and/or content of a sensitive nature.

 STORIES OF THREE STRONG INDIGENOUS AUSTRALIAN WOMEN ON DIALYSIS

-Big Girls Don't Cry (3 stories x 3 mins) 1 - A new kidney 2 - Wouldn't change a thing 3 - Darwin
+Big Girls Don't Cry (3 x 3 mins) *A new kidney *Wouldn't change a thing *Darwin

-The impact of kidney disease is devastating on Indigenous communities - cultural as well as emotional.
-The spirit set out in these stories does not date - the strength and resilience of the three women: Essie Coffey of Muruwari clan - Mariah Swan of Kamilaroi clan - Glenda Kerinaiau of Tiwi clan - affected by kidney disease, each tell us their personal stories in these movies which makes for a very moving film.
+The cultural and emotional impact of kidney disease is devastating on Indigenous Australian communities.
+The spirit shown in these stories does not date.
+The strength and resilience of these three women: Essie Coffey of Muruwari clan, Mariah Swan of Kamilaroi clan and Glenda Kerinaiau of Tiwi clan as they tell us how they are affected by kidney disease makes a very moving film.

 Produced by Ronin Films Director: Darrin Ballangarry - Feature 2395132269 'National Indigenous Documentary Fund - Series 5'